-Tiles are shortcuts for apps available in the Microsoft Store.
-If you click or tap on a tile, the respective app is launched.
+Tiles are shortcuts for Windows 10 apps available in the Microsoft Store.
+If you click or tap on a Windows tile, the respective app is launched.
 If you want to open the Weather app, for instance, all you have to do is click or tap on its tile, and you get a detailed weather forecast.
-Tiles can be designed to display information in real time, from the app they point to.
+Windows tiles can be designed to display information in real time, from the app they point to.
 This is what makes them different and more useful than traditional shortcuts, as they help users see relevant information and content without having to open the apps they point to.
 The Weather app and the Calendar app are perfect examples of this.
 One look at the Windows 10 Start Menu below and you can see the (disappointing) weather forecast and my (intricate and busy) schedule, without actually opening any app, just from the information displayed by their tiles.

-The information that tiles display can be presented in various forms, depending on how the tile is designed, ranging from simple text to an image or even a set of images.
+The information that tiles display can be presented in various forms, depending on how the Windows tile is designed, ranging from simple text to an image or even a set of images.
 The Mail app, for instance, sequentially displays your newest emails, and, in the bottom right corner, it shows the number of unread messages in your Inbox.
-Another example is the Sports app (highlighted below) that shows you the title of the latest sports news, and a picture relevant to each story shown on its tile.
+Another example is the Sports app (highlighted below) that shows you the title of the latest sports news, and a picture relevant to each story shown on its Windows tile.

-You decide which tiles to use, if any, and the amount of information they display.
+You decide which Windows tiles to use, if any, and the amount of information they display.
 Because live tiles can provide live updates to the user, in many cases, their ongoing notification state creates an animation effect that toggles between different sets of information, causing some users to find them too flashy and distracting.
 This explains why some desire a functional, simple Start Menu.
 Windows 10 allows you to turn live tiles off, converting them into static tiles, which only display the name and logo of the app.

 On the other hand, if you can't get enough tiles in your Start Menu, consider looking into how to show more tiles on Start, in Windows 10.